-- 2. One ASI Executive Vice President - 3.
+- A. There shall be one general election in each academic year, to be held in the spring semester. - B. The following officers shall be elected in the general election by the student body: - 1.
+One ASI President - 2.
+One ASI Executive Vice President - 3.
 One ASI Vice President of Finance - 4.
 Six (6) Senators-at-Large - 5.
-Fourteen Senators (2) from each of the academic colleges.
-College Senators shall be elected from those majoring in one of the various departments of the particular college. - 6.
+Fourteen Senators (2) from each of the academic colleges - 6.
 Five (5) Trustees for the University Student Union Board of Trustees - C. Each elected officer shall assume office and its duties on the first day of June. - D. Each elected officer shall serve a term of office for a maximum of one (1) year.
-Officers may run for re- election at an unlimited number of times. - E. A majority of all votes cast shall be necessary to elect ASI officers with the following exceptions: - 1.
+Officers may run for re- election at an unlimited number of times with the exception of the President, Executive Vice President, and Vice President of Finance who will have a term limit of two years for serving in the same positions. - E. A majority of all votes cast shall be necessary to elect ASI officers with the following exceptions: - 1.
 Positions for Senators-at-Large are elected by a plurality. - 2.
 Positions for Senators representing the academic colleges are elected by a plurality of all votes cast for each office by the constituency of which the office is to represent. - 3.
 Positions for USU Board of Trustees are elected by plurality. - 4.
-Positions for President, Executive Vice President and Vice President of Finance are elected by 50% plus one. - F. No officer shall hold more than one (1) major elected or major appointed office concurrently.
+Positions for President, Executive Vice President and Vice President of Finance are elected by 50% plus one.
+The Rank Choice Voting method will be used in instances where there are more than two candidates for these selected offices. - F. No officer shall hold more than one (1) major elected or major appointed office concurrently.